 Cyprus Centre of Scenographers, Theatre Architects and Technicians (CYCSTAT)

 As a practitioner, Marina creates scenographic interventions in contested public spaces, and design sets and costumes for the theatre.
 Visual dramaturgy is a dominant element within Marina’s practice.
 She works on all scales, grand and small, and has collaborated with major theatre organisations in the UK, Cyprus and Greece, including Arcola’s Grimeborn Festival, the National Theatre of Cyprus and the International Festival of Ancient Greek Drama.

 Hadjilouca, M. (2019).
-Workshop on Performance Design Methods.
-COLLISIONS Research Festival. [online].
-London: Royal Central School of Speech and Drama.
+‘The Role of the Performance Designer towards Triggering Active Co-Existence’, Collisions Research Festival.
+Royal Central School of Speech and Drama, 2-3 October.
+London.